GregRos/career.gregros.dev/career.vault/Career.md

 > >  #optimized #immutable #data-structures in #csharp made redundant by Microsoft during development!
 Mine were faster though.
 >
 > > [!todo] Professional stuff
 > > 8 years of professional experience in software, from developer to tech lead.
+Not sure how to present this bit yet! 🤔